 Provincial Water Quality Monitoring Network

 We carry out monthly water quality sampling as a member of the Provincial Water Quality Monitoring Network (PWQMN).
-This program is administered by the Ministry of the Environment and Climate Change (MOECC).
+This program is administered by the Ministry of the Environment, Conservation and Parks (MECP).

 The standard set of water quality indicators monitored at each station includes chloride, nutrients, suspended solids, trace metals, and other general chemistry parameters.
 The sampling takes place 8 months a year from April until November.